-For many years the Goolwa Regatta Yacht Club has applied a "class based" or "yardstick" rating to mixed fleet race results to allow direct comparison of the performance of boats from different classes, One-of-a-Kind ("OAK") boats and modified boats.
+For many years the Goolwa Regatta Yacht Club has applied a "class based" or "yardstick" rating to mixed fleet race results to allow direct comparison of the performance of boats from different classes.
 This rating is intended to reflect the potential performance of a boat assuming that it is in top racing condition and that it is sailed well.